NataliiaBohdan/validation-form/README.md

+A simple, responsive registration form built with React, TypeScript, and Tailwind CSS, featuring custom validation and routing.
+It includes:

+Input validation with helpful error messages

+Navigation using React Router

+A mock 3-step flow: Register → Validate Code → Success

+Perfect for practicing form handling, validation, and basic routing in React.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.